winbench/bench/docs/src-content/guide/app-setup.md

 * Run the [environment setup hook script][Environment Setup Hook] if it exists.
   If multiple apps are installed in one task, the hook script is only run once at the end.

+#### Upgrade {#typ-default-upgrade}
+An _Package App_ can be upgraded, if it is installed.

+The upgrade of an app is performed by [removing](#typ-package-uninstall) the app, deleting its app resource in case it is cached, and [installing](#typ-package-install) the app again.

 #### Uninstallation {#typ-package-uninstall}
+A package app can be uninstalled, if it is installed.

 The uninstallation of a package app is performed by the following steps:

+* Run the [custom removal script][] `<app-id>.remove.ps1` if one is found.
+* Remove the installed package
+    + If it is a [NuGet package][]:
+      Deleting the app target directory with all its content.
+    + Otherwise:
-* Execute the package manager in the uninstallation mode,
+      Execute the package manager in the uninstallation mode,
       e.g. `npm remove package-xyz --global`.

-TODO
+Notice: To remove the _Launcher_ for the app, the environment setup must be executed.